 IMPACT OF YEAR 2000.
+Many currently installed computer systems and software products are coded to accept only two digit entries in the date code field.
+These date code fields will need to accept four digit entries to distinguish 21st century dates from 20th century dates.
+Therefore, any of such computer systems and software products that recognize a date code field of "00" as the year 1900 rather than the year 2000 could result in errors or system failures.
+As a result, many companies' software and computer systems may need to be upgraded or replaced in order to resolve the potential impact of this misinterpretation and the resulting errors or system failures and to make such systems, equipment and software Year 2000 compliant.
 The Company is in the process of performing its assessment of the impact of year 2000 on its operations.
 Management is in the process of formalizing its assessment procedures and developing a plan to address identified issues.
 The Company has evaluated its financial and accounting and inventory tracking systems and concluded that they are not materially affected by the year 2000.
 The extent, if any, of the impact of the year 2000 on other systems and equipment is unknown.
 A corporate-wide inventory of computer applications is being performed and is expected to be completed by the end of fiscal year 1998 after which the Company will attempt to remedy any issues.
 The Company has also begun communications with its facilities managers to determine the impact on building security and related equipment.
-There can be no assurance that all third parties will address the year 2000 issue in a timely fashion if at all.
-Any year 2000 compliance problems of either the Company, its suppliers, its manufacturers, its collaborative partners and licensees or its customers could have a material adverse effect on the Company's business, operating results and financial condition.
+Failure of the Company's internal computer systems or of such third-party equipment or software, or of systems maintained by the Company's suppliers, to operate properly with regard to the year 2000 and thereafter could require the Company to incur unanticipated expenses to remedy any problems, which could have a material adverse effect on the Company's business, operating results and financial condition.
+Furthermore, the purchasing patterns of customers or potential customers may be affected by the Year 2000 issues as companies expend significant resources to correct their current systems for Year 2000 compliance.
+These expenditures may result in reduced funds available to purchase the Company's products, which could have a material adverse effect on the Company's business, operating results and financial condition.
+In order to assure that this does not occur, the Company plans to devote all resources required to resolve any significant Year 2000 issues in a timely manner.